ambrosia13/ForgetMeNot-Shaders/README.md

 # Forget-me-not Shaders

-**Forget-me-not** is a semi-realistic pipeline shader for the [Canvas](https://modrinth.com/mod/canvas) mod.
-It's designed to give the most authentic and immersive experience while sticking to "traditional" rendering methods to keep up good performance.
+**Forget-me-not** is a semi-realistic pipeline shader for the [Can-Pipe](https://modrinth.com/mod/can-pipe) mod, with the goal of using a wide variety of visual effects for a truly diverse Minecraft experience.

-**Canvas** is a client-side renderer mod that uses shaders for advanced rendering with the goal of having a modern and very flexible design for high performance and better readability.
-The shader system is entirely different from Optifine and Iris & Sodium and as such, Forget-me-not won't work with any of these mods!
+**Can-Pipe** is a continuation of Canvas, a client-side renderer mod that uses shaders for advanced rendering.
+The shader system is entirely different from Optifine and Iris & Sodium and thus will not work with Can-Pipe or Forget-me-not.

 See the `how to use` section for installation instructions.

 ## notice